 Why is some coffees worth more than others?

+Because quality of the coffee varies.
+Not only from farm to farm but within the same farm we can sometimes find a huge range of different qualities and varietals.
+Take Cielito Lindo and Naciementofor instance.
+These 2 farms are neighbouring farms run by father and son.
+They grow coffee from 1500 to 1800 masl. in 2 very different types of soil.
+They grow 5 different Arabica varietals (Pacas, Catuai, Catimor, Geisha and Bourbon) These trees produce (like all other fruit trees) both very mature coffee cherries and also unripe and cherries that fall to the ground and get mouldy and rotten.
+Of course this will produce coffee of different quality.
 Next year we will be there during their harvest in order to help them separate the different varietals.
 We are going to taste the coffees blind and score them according to the COE cupping form.
 We will pay more for the better tasting lots and less for the lots that get lower scores.
 Would we do this if there wasn’t a difference?
 I think not.
 So, why do we do this?
 Because we want to encourage the farmers (above: Jobneel and Extreberto) to grow more of the qualities we like so that we can get more of this coffee in future years.
+Simple and easy.

 Why pay more for coffee?